Konica Minolta to Premier New Wide-format Printer at ISA

-Ramsey, NJ, March 22, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta), a leader in industrial and commercial printing and packaging solutions, is pleased to announce the launch of its new AccurioWide 250 hybrid wide-format inkjet printing system.
-Now the fastest and widest print width model of the AccurioWide family, this new device uses the same proven Konica Minolta printhead technology and ink platform as previous AccurioWide models for consistent image quality and color vibrancy.
-The company will debut the device next month at the ISA International Sign Expo in Las Vegas, Nevada, happening April 12 - 14.
+MISSISSAUGA, Ontario, March 28, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta), a leader in industrial and commercial printing and packaging solutions, is pleased to announce the launch of its new AccurioWide 250 hybrid wide-format inkjet printing system.
+Now the fastest and widest print width model of the AccurioWide family, this new device uses the same proven Konica Minolta printhead technology and ink platform as previous AccurioWide models for consistent image quality and colour vibrancy.
+The company will debut the device next month at the ISA International Sign Expo in Las Vegas, Nevada, happening April 12 - 14 followed by its Canadian debut at Graphics Canada Expo May 11-13, 2023, in Mississauga (Toronto), Ontario.

 AccurioWide 250 offers faster speeds, wider print width